iainelder/aws-org-tree/README.md

 * Refactor the code done quick

-   * Transformer/Output classes instead of methods on OrgTree
+   * Move methods on OrgTree to Output classes
+   * Replace OrgTree class with a build function that returns an AnyTree
    * Class for each of the org things
    * NodeMixin in a class that also accepts a selector for the attributes to show